ori-edge/k8s_gateway/README.md

 * `apex` can be used to override the default apex record value of `{ReleaseName}-k8s-gateway.{Namespace}`
 * `secondary` can be used to specify the optional apex record value of a peer nameserver running in the cluster (see `Dual Nameserver Deployment` section below).
 * `kubeconfig` can be used to connect to a remote Kubernetes cluster using a kubeconfig file. `CONTEXT` is optional, if not set, then the current context specified in kubeconfig will be used.
 It supports TLS, username and password, or token-based authentication.
+* `fallthrough` if zone matches and no record can be generated, pass request to the next plugin.
+If **[ZONES...]** is omitted, then fallthrough happens for all zones for which the plugin is authoritative.
+If specific zones are listed (for example `in-addr.arpa` and `ip6.arpa`), then only queries for those zones will be subject to fallthrough.

 Example: